 1. Defective parts or defective services shall be, at the Supplier's discretion, repaired, replaced or provided again free of charge, provided that the reason for the Defect had already existed at the time when the risk passed.

 2. Claims for repair or replacement are subject to a statute of limitations of 12 months calculated from the start of the statutory statute of limitations; the same shall apply mutatis mutandis in the case of rescission and reduction.
 This shall not apply where longer periods are prescribed by law according to Sec.
 438 para.
 1 No. 2 (buildings and things used for a building), Sec.
-479 para.
-1 (right of recourse), and Sec.
+445b (limitation period for claims of recourse), and Sec.
 634a para.
 1 No. 2 (defects of a building) German Civil Code ("Bürgerliches Gesetzbuch"), in the case of intent, fraudulent concealment of the Defect or non-compliance with guaranteed characteristics (“Beschaffenheitsgarantie”).
 The legal provisions regarding suspension of the statute of limitations ("Ablaufhemmung", "Hemmung") and recommencement of limitation periods shall be unaffected.

 3. Notifications of Defect by the Purchaser shall be given in written form without undue delay.

 4. In the case of notification of a Defect, the Purchaser may withhold payments to an amount that is in a reasonable proportion to the Defect.
 The Purchaser, however, may withhold payments only if the subject-matter of the notification of the Defect involved is justified and incontestable.
 The Purchaser has no right to withhold payments to the extent that is claim of a Defect is time-barred.
 Unjustified notifications of Defect shall entitle the Supplier to demand reimbursement of is expenses by the Purchaser.